 - Major Airports:

 - Old Dominion State

 This is the first, largest and most prosperous colony on the books in the USA; it’s also, as the local saying goes, “for lovers.”
-History and romance go hand in hand here, where rolling hills and sunny beaches host charming towns and boardwalks along with the polished manors of presidents and other memorial sites.
-The Historic Triangle, for example, is home to Jamestown, the first English settlement in America, Colonial Williamsburg, and Yorktown, where the American Revolutionary War ended.
+History and romance go hand in hand here, where rolling hills and sunny beaches give way to charming towns and boardwalks along with the polished manors of presidents and memorial sites.
+The Historic Triangle, for example, is home to Jamestown, the first English settlement in the USA, Colonial Williamsburg, and Yorktown, where the American Revolutionary War ended.

-But what’s more romantic than enjoying a glass of chardonnay (and noshing on some of the state’s excellent oysters from the Virginia Oyster Trail) while watching the sunset on a picnic in Shenandoah National Park?
-Home to more than 280 wineries (making it the fifth largest wine-producing state), Virginia’s wine heritage is well-earned: The colonists were the first to make it here.
-Not surprisingly, farmers markets and a vibrant farm-to-table scene have also sprung up everywhere, making for unbeatable dining and nightlife.
+What’s more romantic than enjoying a glass of wine and noshing on some of the state’s excellent oysters from the Virginia Oyster Trail while watching the sunset on a picnic in Shenandoah National Park?
+Home to more than 300 wineries, making it the sixth largest wine-producing state in the USA, Virginia’s wine heritage is well-earned: The colonists were the first to make it here.
+Not surprisingly, farmers markets and a vibrant farm-to-table scene also have sprung up everywhere, making for unbeatable dining and nightlife.

 Jamestown, the USA’s first colony, was also Virginia’s first capital, preceding Williamsburg and finally Richmond.